shaneburns/mg/README.md

 # Funcitonality
   ## mg() :
-    - Accepts string or DOMobject as its one and only parameter
+    > Accepts string or DOMobject as its one and only condition Keys{
+      - self:
+          > reference to this,
-    - ### selector :
+      - selector :
-        - string/DOMobject passed in on main function call
+          > string/DOMobject passed in on main function call,
-    - ### el :
+      - el :
-        - element or NodeList of elements returned from document.querySelectorAll(self.selector)
+          > element or NodeList of elements returned from document.querySelectorAll(self.selector),
+      - etc. :>
+    }